osa-ora/simple_java_maven/README.md

 ## 1) Build The Environment

-You can run use the build :
+Provision Jenkins and add the required privilages to dpeloy into different projects :

 ```
 oc project cicd //this is the project for cicd